Cleaning & Care

 window stripper/squeegee.
 Allow the surface to dry completely before use.

-NOTE Boards used moderately should be cleaned two to three times a week.
+NOTE: Boards used moderately should be cleaned two to three times a week.

 Boards used more intensely may require daily cleaning.